 Michele Shade: Michele is the director of emergency services for Penrose-St. Francis hospitals, leading two local EDs with an annual visit volume of approximately 90,000.
 She also oversees the hospitals’ Psychiatric Emergency Triage teams.
 A nurse for 20-plus years with 15 years’ experience in hospital operations, Michele holds a Master of Science in leadership degree in addition to her Bachelor of Science in nursing.

 Laura Teachout: Laura recently returned to Colorado, where she had attended law school in the 1990s.
 She has lived with depression for nearly 25 years.
 A member of the Governor's Behavioral Health Task Force, she also serves as a Connections Support Group facilitator and In Our Own Voice presenter.
 Laura is passionate about destigmatizing mental illness and giving voice to those facing its challenges.

-Susan Wheelan: Susan Wheelan, M.B.A., is director of El Paso County Public Health.
+Susan Wheelan: Susan Wheelan, MBA, is director of El Paso County Public Health.
 In 3½ years as the agency’s deputy director, Susan oversaw Disease Prevention and Health Promotion, securing funding to implement youth suicide and youth substance use prevention efforts.
-A graduate of the Colorado Springs Leadership Institute, she has worked in public health for nearly 20 years.
+A graduate of the Colorado Springs Leadership Institute, she has worked in public health for two decades.